raj-pulapakura/Dino-Game-controlled-by-Gesture-Detection/README.md

 ## Detection Model

 The final detection model used in the game is the [SSD MobileNet V2 FPNLite 320x320](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
 I chose this model as it is fast and provides decent performance in real time detection.

-## How to try out the game for yourself